-Erick Munoz stands with an undated copy of a photograph of himself with wife Marlise and their son Mateo, in Haltom City, Texas.ap
+Erick Munoz and a photograph of himself with wife Marlise and their first son in Haltom City, Texas.ap

 Erick Munoz arrives for a court hearing to possibly decide if his wife is removed from life support in Fort Worth, Texas on Friday, Jan.
 24, 2014.